Guimarães, Portugal Guide

 Airport

-The nearest airport to Guimarães is Francisco Sá Carneiro Airport (OPO) in Porto, which is approximately 55 kilometers (34 miles) away.
-From the airport, you can reach Guimarães by several means: * **Train:** Take the Metro (Line E - Violet) from the airport to Campanhã train station in Porto.
-From Campanhã, there are direct trains to Guimarães.
-The train journey takes approximately 1 hour and 15 minutes. * **Bus:** Several bus companies operate services from Porto Airport to Guimarães.
-Check schedules and book tickets in advance. * **Taxi/Ride-sharing:** Taxis and ride-sharing services are readily available at the airport.
-The journey to Guimarães takes approximately 45-60 minutes, depending on traffic. * **Rental Car:** Renting a car at the airport provides flexibility for exploring the region.
-The drive to Guimarães is straightforward, following the A7 motorway.
+The nearest airport to Guimarães is Francisco Sá Carneiro Airport (OPO) in Porto, approximately 55 kilometers (34 miles) away.
+From the airport, you can reach Guimarães by: * **Train:** Take the Metro (Line E - Violet) from the airport to Campanhã train station in Porto.
+From Campanhã, take a direct train to Guimarães.
+The train journey takes approximately 1 hour. * **Bus:** Several bus companies operate routes from Porto Airport to Guimarães. * **Taxi/Uber:** A taxi or Uber ride from the airport to Guimarães takes approximately 40-50 minutes, depending on traffic. * **Rental Car:** Renting a car at the airport provides flexibility for exploring the region.

 Attractions